SaadAhmad123/xOrca/README.md

 `withPersistableActor` is a utility function designed to streamline the management of `PersistableActor`, encapsulating setup, operation, and teardown phases.

+This is ideal for short-lived operations or tasks requiring an actor, it ensures efficient management of the actor's lifecycle, minimizing the need for repetitive code.

 #### Key Advantages

 - **Simplified Actor Lifecycle Management**: Automates the initialization and closure of `PersistableActor`, reducing complexity for developers.
 - **Convenience with Callbacks**: Allows passing of a callback function to operate on the actor, enhancing ease of use.
 - **Robust Error Management**: Incorporates error handling to address potential issues during the actor's operation.

-#### Practical Application

-Ideal for short-lived operations or tasks requiring an actor, it ensures efficient management of the actor's lifecycle, minimizing the need for repetitive code.

-#### Considerations

-- The state machine should not contain any asynchronous invocations.

 ## How to Use

-### Persisting an Actor
+### PersistableActor

+The PersistableActor is a powerful wrapper for the xState v5 Actor class, providing seamless integration with a state storage manager.
+This wrapper enables an actor to store its state in a storage backend facilitated by the unified-serverless-storage package.

 ```typescript
 import { createActor } from 'xstate';